jonohiech/musicSort/README.md

 # musicSort
-Sorts music based on metadata.
+Groups music in m4a format based on album.